 Doctor of Pharmacy (Pharm.D.)

-Admission to the program requires the equivalent of two years, or 62 semester hours, of pre-professional education at an accredited college or university.
-The Pharmacy College Admissions Test (PCAT) is required for admission.
-Application may be made after completion of 30 semester hours of college coursework.
+You are required to possess the equivalent of two years, or 62 semester hours, of pre-professional education at an accredited college or university to be admitted to the program.

 Throughout the first three years of the curriculum are professional courses that provide you with the opportunity to:

 - Complete projects and assignments while working in small groups

 - Support the development of critical thinking

 - Foster the spirit of collaboration among you and your classmates

 By integrating physiology, medicinal chemistry, and pharmacology, the program gives you a broad view of how various medications interact within the human body.
 Courses on drug action and drug therapy are team-taught by system (i.e., cardiovascular, neurological, renal, etc.).